A Survey of Zero-shot Generalisation in Deep Reinforcement Learning

 \subsection{Real World Reinforcement Learning Generalisation}

-In~\citet{dulac-arnoldEmpiricalInvestigationChallenges2021}, the authors propose 9 properties that are characteristic of real-world RL.\footnote{The 9 properties are: limited samples; sensor, action and reward delays; high-dimensional state and action spaces; reasoning about constraints; partial observability; multi-objective or poorly specified rewards; low action latency; offline training; and explainable policies} In thinking about the current set of generalisation benchmarks, these properties are relevant in two ways.
+\shortciteA{dulac-arnoldEmpiricalInvestigationChallenges2021} propose 9 properties that are characteristic of real-world RL.\footnote{The 9 properties are: limited samples; sensor, action and reward delays; high-dimensional state and action spaces; reasoning about constraints; partial observability; multi-objective or poorly specified rewards; low action latency; offline training; and explainable policies} In thinking about the current set of ZSG benchmarks, these properties are relevant in two ways.
 First, when applying our methods to the real world, we will have to tackle these problems.
-Hence, it would be beneficial if generalisation benchmarks had these properties, such that we can ensure that our generalisation methods work in real-world environments.
+Hence, it would be beneficial if ZSG benchmarks had these properties, such that we can ensure that our ZSG methods work in real-world environments.

-Second, several properties are particularly relevant for generalisation and the design of new benchmarks: (1) \emph{high cost of new samples}, (2) \emph{training from offline data} and (3) \emph{underspecified or multi-objective reward functions}.
-We explain each of these and their relation to generalisation below.
+Second, several properties are particularly relevant for zero-shot generalisation and the design of new benchmarks: (1) \emph{high cost of new samples}, (2) \emph{training from offline data} and (3) \emph{underspecified or multi-objective reward functions}.
+We explain each of these and their relation to ZSG below.

-\paragraph{Context Efficiency.} Addressing (1), it is likely that the high cost of new samples will also mean a high cost of new environment tasks or contexts.
+\paragraph{Context Efficiency.} Addressing (1), it is likely that the high cost of new samples will also mean a high cost of new environment instances or contexts.
 This means we want methods that are \emph{context efficient} as well as sample efficient, and hence we require benchmarks and evaluation protocols in which only a few contexts are allowed during training, rather than several 1000s.
 It is also worth investigating if there is an optimal trade-off (for different costs per sample and per context) between new training samples and new contexts.
 This line of work would revolve around different possible evaluation metrics based on how many contexts are needed to reach certain levels of generalisation performance.
 Further, there may be ways of actively selecting new contexts to maximise the generalisation performance while minimising the number of new contexts used, effectively a form of active learning.
-Evaluating context efficiency will be more computationally expensive, as models will need to be repeatedly trained on different numbers of training contexts, so work which figures out how to more efficiently evaluate this property is also beneficial.
+Evaluating context efficiency will be more computationally expensive, as models will need to be repeatedly trained on different numbers of training contexts, so work which figures out how to evaluate this property more efficiently is also beneficial.